HydroXai/pii-masker-v1/README.md

 PII Masker is an advanced open-source tool designed to protect your sensitive data by leveraging cutting-edge AI models.
 Built on top of DeBERTa-v3, this tool ensures high-precision detection and masking of Personally Identifiable Information (PII), making it a perfect fit for any data-sensitive workflows.
 Whether you're handling customer data, performing data analysis, or ensuring compliance with privacy regulations, PII Masker provides a robust, scalable solution to keep your information secure.

+## Why Choose PII Masker?

+When handling sensitive information, it's crucial to use tools that not only perform well but also ensure compliance and protect privacy.
+Here's why PII Masker stands out:

+- **High Precision**: Utilizes DeBERTa-v3 for accurate detection and masking of various PII types.
+- **Compliance Friendly**: Designed to help organizations meet privacy laws and regulations.
+- **Flexible Integration**: Offers easy integration with existing systems through a simple Python API.

 ## ✨ Key Features

 * 🔒 **Comprehensive Protection**: Identifies and masks multiple PII types including names, addresses, phone numbers, and more